khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/websockets.md

 * `Path`
 * `Query`

-They work the same way as for other FastAPI endpoints/*path operations*:
+They work the same way as for other ReadyAPI endpoints/*path operations*:

 === "Python 3.10+"